BattleTech Centers: System 4 (Tesla System)

+Tesla II: Firestorm

+In 2002, VWE began the process of upgrading the hardware inside the Tesla cockpits.
+Partnering with Microsoft, Alienware, and GameLeap, a new generation of hardware and software began to be deployed.
+The Alienware hardware was centered on supporting the MechWarrior 4:Mercenaries package that was the basis of the BattleTech:Firestorm software package.
+BattleTech:Firestorm would support a console that would also be PC based, removing Apple Macintosh computers from the VWE cockpit system for the first time in more than 10 years.

+With Division Ltd. Pixel Plane cards no longer in the PC’s, “Red Planet” was removed from the game lineup.

+"Red Planet" would return to Tesla II:Firestorm cockpits in 2012, with the original game ported to run using the Alienware hardware.

+Locations

-The first BattleTech Center opened in Chicago in 1990, with others in Yokohama following in August 1992 and Tokyo in 1993.
+The first BattleTech Center opened in North Pier Mall in Chicago in 1990, with others in Yokohama following in August 1992 and Tokyo in 1993.
 Eventually, 26 such facilities were built and included other game types and more elaborate operations.
 These new locations were called 'Virtual World'.
 Each Virtual World site featured at least 16 networked "pods" designed in part by Frog Design.
 In 1991, Computer and Video Games called Battletech "definitely the most exciting interactive videogame system yet devised."
 It was also featured in Discovery Channel's Beyond 2000.

 By 1993, patrons could compete against players in other centers across the country.
 Red Planet was the first non-BattleTech game added, and involved racing through the mining tunnels of Mars using vectored thrust mining hover-crafts.
 However, rapid advances in arcade games and online games meant that the Japanese Centers began closing in 1995, and by 2000 no BattleTech Centers remained operational in Japan.

 In 1996, Virtual World Entertainment, INC and FASA Interactive Technologies merged and became wholly owned subsidiaries of Virtual World Entertainment Group (VWEG).
 In 1999, Microsoft Corporation purchased VWEG, sold VWE to a group headed by VWEG's former CFO, James Garbarini, and integrated FASA Interactive into the Microsoft Game Studios division.
-In 2005, all interest in VWE was sold to Nickolas 'PropWash' Smith and the principal offices were moved from Chicago to Kalamazoo, MI.
+In 2005, all interest in VWE, LLC was sold to Nickolas 'PropWash' Smith and the principal offices were moved from Chicago to Kalamazoo, MI.